cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 What's expected for each property is another JSON schema, so you can also add the other optional validations related to the chosen type.

-If you're using TypeScript 3.2, be sure to use the *specific* interfaces, due to a regression issue in TS 3.2 (see [#64](https://github.com/cyrilletuzi/angular-async-local-storage/issues/64) for more info).
+If you're using TypeScript 3.2, be sure to follow those examples, ie. be sure to *externalize* your schema in a variable or constant *and* to use the *specific* interfaces, due to a regression issue in TS 3.2 (see [#64](https://github.com/cyrilletuzi/angular-async-local-storage/issues/64) for more info).

 ### Validating fixed values